Prescription vs OTC Toenail Fungus Treatments: What Actually Works in 2026

 What is the most effective treatment for toenail fungus?

-Prescription oral antifungals like terbinafine (Lamisil) and itraconazole (Sporanox) are considered the most effective, with cure rates between 50% and 80% according to the Mayo Clinic.
-They attack the fungus from within, reducing treatment time and recurrence.
+Prescription oral antifungals like terbinafine (Lamisil) are considered the most effective, with cure rates between 50% and 80% according to the Mayo Clinic.

 Do OTC toenail fungus treatments actually work?

 They can — but mostly for mild or superficial infections.
-OTC treatments like clotrimazole, tolnaftate, and undecylenic acid may offer improvement in early-stage cases.
-However, studies show their success rates are significantly lower compared to prescription medications Dermatology of Connecticut.
+Studies show their success rates are significantly lower compared to prescription medications (source: Dermatology of Connecticut).

 When should I see a doctor instead of using OTC remedies?